selfup/smache/README.md

 To auto shard at scale, all keys are turned into an integer if not already an integer :thinking:

-Currently only supports strings that can be parsed into integers.
-Working on words :pray:

 All nil/null keys are rejected with a 403 :boom:

-If you plan to store integers (as keys) as well as regular strings (as keys), please consider a different strategy :thinking:
+If you plan to store integers (or strings that directly map to integers as keys) as well as regular strings (as keys), please consider a different strategy :thinking:

+However:

+1. `1` -> `1`
+2. `"1"` -> `1`
+3. `"aa"` -> `24929`
+4. `"aaa"` -> `6381921`
+5. `"abcd"` -> `1_633_837_924`

+_Simply put_ to avoid collisions check the range of a string to see how far up you can use a normal integer key.

+For example here:

+1. a string of 4 chars starts at 1.6+ Billion...
+1. 3 chars starts at 6.3+ million
+1. 2 chars starts at 24+ thousand

+So unless you are storing that much data, make sure to store strings of a certain length if they are not going to represent a direct map to an integer :pray:

 ## Development